 We offer direct programs in our Grant Street community classroom.
 Programs are collaboratively designed based on needs identified by children, youth, families, the community, and SUNY Buffalo State.
 Projected Fall 2017 Program Descriptions include:

-Buffalo Beginnings — Lafayette High School Afterschool Program
+Buffalo Beginnings — Lafayette Community School Afterschool Program

 October 2017- June 2018